eamadorm-endava/AI-Hub-SharePoint-Project/news_extraction_pipeline/extractors/image_url/README.md

 # Image Extractor Module

+ImageExtractors are built because the data extracted using the Python library *feedparser*, only retrieves the following fields:

+- title
+- news_url
+- publish_date

+Nevertheless, the AI-SharePoint contains a visual that requires also a link to a image that represents the news, you can see the visual [here](https://endava.sharepoint.com/sites/AINewsletter)

+In order to extract the news image, it was decided to create **web scrappers** that could be able to **extract** the **main image of the news_url**.

-This module provides a robust and extensible framework for extracting the main image URL from various news article web pages.
+This module provides a framework for extracting the main image URL from various news article web pages.
 It is designed to be efficient, easy to maintain, and simple to extend with new website extractors.

 ## Problems solved
 Extracting specific data from different websites often leads to repetitive and difficult-to-maintain code.
 Without a proper design, a project can face several issues: